tektoncd/pipeline/docs/matrix.md

 #### Results in Matrix.Params

-`Matrix.Params` supports string replacements from `Results` of type String, Array or Object.
+`Matrix.Params` supports whole array replacements and string replacements from `Results` of type String, Array or Object

 ```yaml
 tasks: